-Join Rick Schmunk for an in-depth discussion in this video Introduction to Operator, part of Up and Running with Ableton Operator.
+Join Rick Schmunk for an in-depth discussion in this video Introduction to Operator, part of Learning Ableton Operator.

 - Operator is an FM synth that is perhaps the most powerful and useful of the Ableton software instruments.
 Let's get started with an overview of Operator.
 So, I've got Ableton open to a default set, and I'm going to go into the browser, and I'm going to click on instruments, come down and select Operator.
 Now, Operator can be added to a track in several different ways.
 You can just grab operator and drop it on a track and let go, you can see it down there at the bottom.
 We can actually drag it to the selected track and drop it directly in the device area.